AgileSight/kusto-developer-blog/_posts/2019-02-26-about-kusto-apps.md

 description: > # this means to ignore newlines"
     There are differences between applications that interact with Kusto and

-    - run on a user's box in the browse or as executables, or
+    - run on a user&#39;s box in the browse or as executables, or

     - run in the cloud as intermediaries between Kusto and other applications.